 Okay, let’s admit it.
 We’ve all had it.
 The infamous giant turkey leg that you can grab at the beginning of the fair and eat it until the very end.
-Widely known as a fan favorite fair food, these one-and-a-half pound dinosaur-sized turkey legs are smoked and seared to tasty perfection, but they are filled with sodium and preservatives.
+Surveyed by We Raleigh to be known as a fan favorite fair food, these one-and-a-half pound dinosaur-sized turkey legs are smoked and seared to tasty perfection, but they are filled with sodium and preservatives.
 Though the salt itself only slightly affects the enamel of your teeth, it is the processed food bacteria and simple sugars that contribute to issues with your teeth and its enamel.

 Deep Fried Everything